mobile

 Work is also underway to extend MidiVision with CoreMIDI support and graft in the new lightning-fast filtering/routing code that was developed for MidiBridge.
 We hope to have this released in September.

-© 1999-2012 Audeonic Apps (apps@audeonic.com)
+© 1999-2022 Audeonic (apps@audeonic.com)

-This page does not use frames, java or plugins and should be viewable with just about any browser.
+This page does not use frames, cookies, java or plugins and should be viewable with just about any browser.